tunmsk/nextgen-facebook/readme.txt

 = Version 8.10 (2015/09/20) =

 <p>The Photo Card, Gallery Card, and Product Card were deprecated by Twitter on July 3rd, 2015.
-NGFB continues to support all <a href="https://dev.twitter.com/cards/types">current Twitter Card formats</a>, including the Summary Card, Summary Card with Large Image, App Card (using WPSSO instead of NGFB), and Player Card.
-This latest version of NGFB removes the deprecated Photo Card, Gallery Card, and Product card features.</p>
+NGFB continues to support all <a href="https://dev.twitter.com/cards/types">current Twitter Card formats</a>, including the Summary Card, Summary Card with Large Image, App Card (exclusive to WPSSO), and Player Card &mdash; in both the Free (New) and Pro versions.</p>

 * **New Features**
 	* *None*